 \subsection{Dynamic Activity Recognition}

 To provide a more accurate and vivid description of human activities, we use the successful commercial game product, Nintendo Switch Ring Fit Adventure (RFA) \cite{RFA}, as an indicator in this study.
-SPeM is considered as a significant complementary, prior, and auxiliary sensor to the RFA gaming platform to enhance its performance.
-We only use the activity definitions, instructions, and scores of RFA for dynamic activity recognition experiments.
+SPeM is considered a significant complementary, prior, and auxiliary sensor to the RFA gaming platform to enhance its performance.
+We only use the activity definitions, instructions, and scores of the RFA for dynamic activity recognition experiments.
 The Nintendo Switch console is equipped with various sensors, including an inertial measurement unit (IMU), motion sensing infrared camera, brightness sensors, etc., and can be equipped with a variety of physical games.
-RFA is an exergame that may help overcome movement disorders and provide therapeutic applications for balance restoration and functional mobility, meeting the demand for home exercise \cite{24,wu2022effect,ruth2022acceptance}.
-By combining two independent Joy-Con controllers equipped with firmware Ring-Con, various fitness movements can be recognized and detected.
+RFA is an exercise that can help overcome movement disorders and provide therapeutic applications to restore balance and functional mobility, meeting the demand for home exercise \cite{24,wu2022effect,ruth2022acceptance}.
+By combining two independent Joy-Con controllers equipped with Ring-Con firmware, various fitness movements can be recognized and detected.
 However, RFA still has a high error rate when differentiating fitness movements, as only the leg side of the sensor set and the Ring-Con sensor set are used to identify all body movements.
-To improve the efficiency and performance of RFA, we propose to use a prior classifier.
-The contact sensor of the pressure system can better capture the pressure distribution of the human body and perform high-precision activity recognition.
+To improve the efficiency and performance of RFA, we propose using a prior classifier.
+The pressure system contact sensor can better capture the pressure distribution of the human body and perform high-precision activity recognition.